-Health benefit accounts are designed to help you save on healthcare expenses by paying with pre-tax earnings.
-They come in three varieties: Health Savings Account (HSA), Flexible Spending Account (FSA) and Health Reimbursement Arrangement (HRA).
-All three accounts are funded by tax-advantaged contributions made throughout the year, and used to pay for things like prescriptions and co-pays for doctor’s appointments.
-As tax-advantaged accounts, the IRS determines how the funds can and can’t be used.
-Check with your tax or benefits adviser to determine which account may be best for you.
+The following health benefit accounts may be available to help your employees save on healthcare: Health Savings Accounts (HSA), Flexible Spending Accounts (FSA) and Health Reimbursement Arrangements (HRA).
+All three accounts are funded by tax-advantaged contributions, and are used to pay for medical expenses like prescriptions and co-pays for doctor's appointments on a tax-favored basis.
+As tax-advantaged accounts, the IRS determines how the funds from each account type can be used.
+Check with your tax or benefits adviser to determine which account may be best for you, and your employees.

 The three accounts mainly differ by who owns them, who funds them, and who qualifies for them.
-All three offer tax benefits for you, since the accounts are funded with tax-free contributions.
+All three offer tax benefits for both employers and employees, since the accounts are funded with tax-free contributions.

 |Feature Comparison Chart||HSA||FSA||HRA|

 |Pre-Tax Deductions Contributions made to these accounts are done so on a pre-tax basis, which lowers your payroll taxes and allows contributed funds to remain untaxed.||No|